3db/3db/docs_src/usage/quickstart.rst

 Different modalities/tasks (e.g., segmentation or regression)
-will require implementation of a custom evaluator, which we outline in the `Customizing 3DB <custom_evaluator.html>`_ section of the documentation.
+will require implementing custom evaluators, which we outline in the `Customizing 3DB <custom_evaluator.html>`_ section of the documentation.